Jaseci-Labs/jaseci/README.md

 ### Updates

+- New Feature: `std.get_report` gives the what is to be reported so far
 - Improvement: General polish items of JSCTL UI
 - Improvement: Raised the default core logging reporting level to warning